 September 15, 2011

 23andMe Traces Two Women’s Ancestry on Anderson Cooper’s New Show

 More than two decades ago, on opposite sides of the country, two babies were cast away with slim chances of surviving.
-“Miraculous Mary,” as she was called then, was found along a California highway wrapped in a towel and stuffed into a brown paper bag, while “Baby Jane Doe” was found in a box with [...]
+“Miraculous Mary,” as she was called then, was found along a California highway wrapped in a towel and stuffed into a brown paper bag, while “Baby Jane Doe” was found in a box with the trash [...]

 September 16, 2010